angular/angular-cli/README.md

 **The `--mobile` flag has been disabled temporarily.
 Sorry for the inconvenience.**

-~~Angular-CLI includes support for offline applications via the `--mobile` flag on `ng new`.
+~~Angular-CLI includes support for offline applications via the `--mobile` flag on `ung new`.
 Support is experimental, please see the angular/mobile-toolkit project and https://mobile.angular.io/ for documentation on how to make use of this functionality.~~

 ### Support for server side rendering

-**Angular-CLI includes Angular Universal via the `--universal` flag on `ng new` and `ng init`.**
+**Angular-CLI includes Angular Universal via the `--universal` flag on `ung new` and `ung init`.**

 **Angular Universal** helps you to seo optimize your application and offers a better user experience through server side rendering.
 Please see the **angular/universal** project and https://universal.angular.io/ for documentation on how to make use of this functionality.

 #### Update an existing Project

-`cd path/to/project` and init your project with the universal option `ng init --universal`.
+`cd path/to/project` and init your project with the universal option `ung init --universal`.
 Take every Pipe, Directive, Component, Module and Routes from `./src/app/app.module.ts` and move them to `./src/app/app.browser.module.ts` and `./src/app/app.node.module.ts`.
-Try `ng serve`, if your application looks like before, then you can delete the files
+Try `ung serve`, if your application looks like before, then you can delete the files
 `./src/app/app.module.ts` and `./src/main.ts`. **Have fun with Angular Universal!**

 ### Commands autocompletion